SysdataSpA/KTAndroidArchitecture/Action.md

 Into an **ActionQueue** each **UseCase**, except the first, take the result of the previous as parameters and give the output to the next.

-To execute a **ActionQueue** as for the **Action** we have to link it to an interaction, but in this case when the interaction happens the **execute** runs the first usecase of the sequence and pass its results to the next one, repeating this for each usecase of the sequence, except the last one, in this case the result is mapped and passed to the **ViewModel**.
+To execute a **ActionQueue** as for the **Action** we have to link it to an interaction, but in this case when the interaction happens the first usecase of the sequence is executed and pass its results to the next one, repeating this for each usecase of the sequence, except the last one which return the mapped result to the **ViewModel**.

 ![alt text](https://github.com/SysdataSpA/KTAndroidArchitecture/blob/usecase_documentation/action_queue_execute.png "ActionQueue")